 6.1.b.
-Except as provided under the initial transition plan provided for under section 9 and as may be required by 45CSR33, the Secretary shall take final action on each permit application within twelve (12) months after the application is deemed complete.
+Except as may be required by 45CSR33, the Secretary shall take final action on each permit application within twelve (12) months after the application is deemed complete.

 6.1.c.
-Priority shall be given to taking action on applications for construction or modification under 45CSR13, 45CSR14, 45CSR15 or 45CSR19.
+Priority shall be given to taking action on applications for construction or modification under 45CSR13, 45CSR14 or 45CSR19.